Marth (Fire Emblem): Creation and development

 Marth was one of the characters created for Fire Emblem: Shadow Dragon and the Blade of Light by the game's designer and writer Shouzou Kaga.
-According to Kaga, though Marth takes a prominent role in the story, he is not technically the main protagonist.
+According to Kaga, though Marth takes a prominent role in the story, he is not technically the main protagonist, beyond being required to survive in battle.
+He stated that it was fine for people to see the story as revolving around any characters the player is partial to.
 During early development, a scene would have depicted Marth kneeling in grief next to the body of his retainer Jagen in a pool of Jagen's blood: this was designed to be a symbolic moment of Marth violently coming of age by losing a father figure.
 Due to hardware limitations, this and other similar scenes needed to be cut.
 Marth's character designer is currently unknown, though the graphics and character art for Shadow Dragon and the Blade of Light was cooperatively handled by Tohru Ohsawa, Naotaka Ohnishi, Saotshi Machida and Toshitaka Muramatsu.
 Marth's appearance underwent alterations for promotional posters, having a slightly different hairstyle and an altered shade of blue for his hair.

 Marth was redesigned for Fire Emblem: Mystery of the Emblem by the game's character artist Katsuyoshi Koya.
 For the first game's remake, Fire Emblem: Shadow Dragon, Marth underwent a redesign.
 The staff's main aim for the redesign was to make the character look and feel fresh while not straying too far from what fans had come to expect.
 His redesign was handled by Ghost in the Shell artist Masamune Shirow.
 He was redesigned once again for the third game's remake, New Mystery of the Emblem, by Daisuke Izuka.
 Marth's design for his appearance in downloadable content for Fire Emblem Awakening was by Senri Kita, the character artist for Fire Emblem: Radiant Dawn.
 This, along with other character redesigns featured in the game's DLC, was dubbed an "underworld" design.
+When designing Marth for Fire Emblem Warriors, the designers took input from female staff members involved in the game's development in order to make him more appealing to women.
+Director Usuda Hiroya noted that he was portrayed as a gentle character in Fire Emblem Awakening and Fire Emblem Fates, but adjusted his face and appearance to make him more manly.
+An interviewer remarked that male fans of the series viewed him as boyish.
+When adding past characters to Fire Emblem Engage, the designers decided to include Marth first due to him being the first protagonist in the series.